khoantd2010/khoantd2010.github.io/_pages/about.md

   - /about.html
 ---
 ______________
 Khoa TD Nguyen received his M.Sc. degree in Telecommunications Engineering from the University of Sunderland, England, in 2013.
 He is currently pursuing the Ph.D. degree in Electrical and Computer Engineering under the supervision of [Professor Changcheng Huang](http://www.sce.carleton.ca/faculty/huang.html) at the Department of Systems and Computer Engineering, Carleton University, Canada.
 His main research interests are in communication networks, network virtualization, and machine learning.
-He has worked as a reviewer for difference journals and conferences including IEEE Access, Journal of Networking and Network Applications, Globecom, VTC conferences.
+He has worked as an intern at [BitQubic](https://www.bitqubic.com/) funded by [NSERC](https://www.nserc-crsng.gc.ca/index_eng.asp) conducting a research on extensible and reliable edge computing infrastructure.

 Recent News
 ======
 _____________
 * Jan 13, 2021: Our work on GAOne has been accepted for publication in Journal of Networking and Network Applications
+* Dec 17, 2002: NSERC project has been extended until March 2021.
 * Oct 30, 2020: Our paper submitted to Wiley International Journal of Communication Networks has been accepted for publication.
 * Oct 23, 2020: Two papers have been accepted for publication in IEEE CloudNet2020
+* Jan 01, 2020: Started working as an intern at [BitQubic](https://www.bitqubic.com/).

 Current Project
 ======